 Stance on Syria: neutral.
 Rejects all sides as imperialist and/or reactionary. “[The Syrian Communist Party] offer[s] little criticism of Assad’s anti-worker, neoliberal economic policies, or of the corruption and cruelty of a regime that has impoverished millions of Syrians.”
 “None of the leading rebel forces represent the working class in Syria.”
 Sources:

-Background information: founded as a Maoist split from the CPUSA in 1962.
+Background information: founded as a Maoist split from CPUSA in 1962.
 It controlled nearly half of the well-known Vietnam-era Students for a Democratic Society activist group.
-It moved away from Maoism in 1971 and is now Stalinist, though as noted in my introduction, they would dispute this label.
+It moved away from Maoism in 1971 and could now be considered Stalinist, though as noted in my introduction, they would dispute this label.
 Not affiliated with any international tendencies, but they claim to have several supporters across the globe.

 Background information: split from the CPUSA in 1961.
 Formerly known as the Ray O. Light Group.
-Very little online presence.
+A very small group with little online presence.
 Traditionally it has been considered Maoist, and it participates in the International Conference of Marxist-Leninist Parties and Organizations (International Newsletter), a Maoist international, but it is also critical of many key aspects of Maoism, particularly the Cultural Revolution.
-It is also a member of the International Coordination of Revolutionary Parties and Organizations and is a regular attendant of the International Communist Seminar, both of which are listed further down.
+It is also a member of the International Coordination of Revolutionary Parties and Organizations and was a regular attendant of the now-defunct International Communist Seminar (the ICMLPO-IN, ICOR, and ICS are all listed further down).

 - Revolutionary Communist Party, USA (RCPUSA)

 Stance on Syria: neutral.
 Says US is chiefly responsible for Syrian bloodbath.
 “It is an unfortunate fact that among the forces ‘in the field’ in Syria, none of them represent the interests of the people—including the regime and its allies and the motley collection of jihadists and more pro-U.S. forces.”
+Criticizes PYD/YPG for being tool of the US.
 Sources:

 Background information: formed in 1975.
 The main Maoist party in the US.
 Led by the charismatic Bob Avakian, it controlled the other half of the Students for a Democratic Society and battled bitterly with the Progressive Labor Party for control.
 It was a member of the now-defunct Revolutionary Internationalist Movement.
-The RIM advanced a specific type of Maoism called Marxism-Leninism-Maoism, which placed special emphasis on guerrilla-style “protracted people’s wars” and included such infamous militant groups as the Communist Party of the Philippines, the Communist Party of Peru (“Shining Path”), and one of many Nepalese Maoist factions that overthrew the monarchy in that country in following the 1996-2006 civil war.
+The RIM advanced a specific type of Maoism called Marxism-Leninism-Maoism, which placed special emphasis on guerrilla-style “protracted people’s wars” and included such infamous militant groups as the Communist Party of the Philippines, the Communist Party of Peru (“Shining Path”), and the Communist Party of Nepal (Maoist).

 - Freedom Road Socialist Organization (Maoist faction) (FRSO-M)